macgile/DataGridFilter/README.md

 The **Nuget package** is available [here](https://www.nuget.org/packages/FilterDataGrid/).

+For an understanding of how it works you can consult the article I posted on [CodeProject](https://www.codeproject.com/Articles/5292782/WPF-DataGrid-Filterable-multi-language).

 ## How to use
  - There are two ways to install :
    + NuGet command : **Install-Package FilterDataGrid**